Oncology Nurse: In-Demand Specialty for Travel Nursing Jobs

 Each of these certifications is available through the Oncology Nursing Certification Corporation, and requires an unencumbered license as a registered nurse in the United States, a minimum amount of time working both as an RN and in oncology, and a minimum amount of continuing nurse education depending upon which certification is being sought.
 Certification requires passing a comprehensive exam that covers major subject areas.
 The minimum requirement for becoming an OCN, for example, is two years of experience as an RN within four years of applying for certification, 2,000 hours of adult oncology nursing practice, and ten hours of continuing nurse education in oncology nursing.

-There are several different professional groups that offer oncology nurses numerous benefits and the advantage of a supportive network as well as educational and professional opportunities.
+There are several different professional groups that offer education and networking to oncology nurses interested in furthering their nursing careers.
 These include the Oncology Nursing Society, the Association of Pediatric Hematology/Oncology Nurses, and the International Society of Nurses in Cancer Care.

 Oncology Nurse Salary and Job Growth Potential